-Jazz icon Ella Fitzgerald once sang “Summertime and the livin 'is easy”.
-Unfortunately, we are currently far from summer, sun, happily jumping fish and blooming cotton plants.
-The summer of 2016 has not been summery so far and the feeling of being on holiday doesn’t really want to arise.
-We are not weather experts, but we still assume that really good travel weather is still ahead of us, which will then also attract one or the other board player on vacation.
-So that the journey doesn't get boring and because board games are particularly relaxed on vacation, we would like to give you some tips for good travel board games.
-We wish you a lot of fun reading the following article and already have a nice vacation trip!
+Jazz icon Ella Fitzgerald once sang “Summertime and the livin' is easy”.
+Unfortunately, we are currently a long way from summer, sun, happily jumping fish and flowering cotton plants.
+The summer of 2016 has not been summery at all so far and holiday feelings don't really want to come up either.
+We're not weather experts, but we still assume that we'll have really good travel weather ahead of us, which will then also lure one or the other board gamer on vacation.
+So that the journey doesn't get boring and because you can play board games in a particularly relaxed way on vacation, we would like to give you some tips for good travel board games.
+We wish you a lot of fun reading the following article and already have a nice holiday trip!

 Smash Up: Incredibly fun deck building game

 They still exist, the classic travel games that have sophisticated folding mechanisms, but experienced board players in particular prefer to use travel board games with more complex rules when they are on vacation.
 Our first recommendation for a fun game for the summer vacation comes from Pegasus Spiele and goes by the name Smash up.